snototter/iminspect/README.md

 A python utility package for image/matrix visualization.

-Moving from MATLAB to python I was missing basic inspection tools for image data.
+Moving from MATLAB to python I was missing fast and easy-to-use inspection tools for image data.
-Thus, `iminspect` provides a collection of basic visualization/inspection capabilities along with a minimalist Qt-based GUI.
+Thus, `iminspect` provides a collection of visualization/inspection capabilities along with a Qt-based GUI.
-The goal is to allow quick and easy visualization/analysis of:
+The goal is to enable quick and easy visualization/analysis of:
 * color images,
 * monochrome images (i.e. any type of 2D matrices),
 * label images (i.e. categorical data),
 * binary masks,
 * depth maps, and
 * optical flow data.

-## Dependencies
-* `numpy`, for matrix manipulation
-* `PyQt5`, for the graphical user interface
-* `qimage2ndarray`, to convert numpy ndarrays to Qt images
-* `vito`, a lightweight vision tool package

 ## Example usage: